Yenakiieve: History

 During World War II Yenakiieve was under siege from Italian army auxiliary units that were seconded to the German Army.
 They were followed by German units.
 The city was attacked from 31 October 1941 and not freed until 3 September 1943.
 Street fighting was fierce between the end of November and beginning of December 1941.
 “Recruitment” of civilians as Ostarbeiter began in December 1941.
-In 1950 about twelve Italian POWs (prisoners of war) were put on trial, over atrocities in Yenakiieve including the destruction of a hospital.
+In 1950, about twelve Italian POWs (prisoners of war) were put on trial, over atrocities in Yenakiieve including the destruction of a hospital.
 Apparently no convictions were registered, and by 1954 all Italian POWs were returned to Italy.

-In the 1950s several plants were put into operation: of ferro-concrete items, of construction material, of house building and automobile-repair.
-On September 16, 1979, on the territory of Yenakiieve in the mine “Yuny Communar” there was one of the Nuclear Explosions for the National Economy—an object “Klivazh”.
+In the 1950s, several plants were put into operation: of ferro-concrete items, of construction material, of house building and automobile-repair.
+On 16 September 1979, on the territory near Yenakiieve in the mine «Yuny Communar» there was one of the Nuclear Explosions for the National Economy—an object «Klivazh».
 In 2002 the mine was closed as non-perspective and environmentalists worried about the danger of filling the mine with water.
 It might cause radioactive pollution of the underground water, so pumps continue to pump water out of the abandoned mine.

-During the War in Donbas the city was captured by pro-Russian separatists when on 13 April 2014 pro-Russian activists captured its town hall and declared that the city was part of the separatist Donetsk People's Republic.
+During the war in Donbas the city was captured by pro-Russian separatists when on 13 April 2014 pro-Russian activists captured its town hall and declared that the city was part of the separatist Donetsk People's Republic.

+On 7 August 2014, separatists shot down a Ukrainian MiG-29 in the sky over Yenakiieve, presumably from the Buk complex provided by the Russian side; the pilot tried to divert the plane away from residential areas.
+On 13 August, the metallurgical plant was stopped, according to a statement from the management, "in order to prevent a man-made disaster and save the lives of the townspeople."
+The work of the treasury and banking system was completely stopped in the city, and the activities of a number of enterprises were suspended.
+There is a shortage of products.
+On 18 November, the first hunger strike took place in the city.
+On 14 November, Yenakiieve was included in the list of settlements in the East of Ukraine, where the Ukrainian authorities are temporarily not operating.

 Demographics

-At the time of the 2001 Ukrainian Census, the population of Yenakiieve was 104,000.
+At the time of the 2001 Ukrainian Census, the population of Yenakiieve was 104,266.
 Its composition was as follows: